Tony Blair (song): Composition and lyrics

 The Guardian described the song as a "retro tale of puppy love with a double-crossing dreamboat".
 Its lyrics include "Tony, now you date/All the girls that you used to hate/So I don't believe a single word you say."

 Single art

 The cover art pays tribute to the iconic artwork of Elvis Presley's debut album, which was also referenced by The Clash's London Calling album cover.

-Backlash
+Reception

 Rupert Perry, the head of EMI Records UK at the time, was reportedly very displeased with the band for issuing the single, and sent them a letter which included the statement "I actually think Tony is really fab".
 All copies of the CD in EMI offices were later confiscated.

 The song can be downloaded in mp3 format from the band's website.